verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] This is so cheesy in the greatest way.
 - [ ] Gotta up the gorgeous quotient
 - [ ] I choose to listen to your actions more than your words.
 They are more honest
+- [ ] I will be teaching you my secret homey handshake